Annual Women of Color at Penn Day

 Dr. Helen O. Dickens

-Helen O. Dickens was one of the first African-American women to graduate medical school at the University of Illinois at Chicago.
-Dr. Dickens headed the OB/GYN department at Mercy Douglas Hospital and University of Pennsylvania where she pioneered the development of teen pregnancy and medical minority affairs programs.
+Helen O. Dickens (February 21, 1909 - December 2, 2001) was one of the first African-American women to graduate medical school at the University of Illinois at Chicago.
+Dr. Dickens headed the OB/GYN department at Mercy Douglas Hospital and the Hospital of the University of Pennsylvania where she pioneered the development of teen pregnancy and medical minority affairs programs.

 Dr. Dickens continued to teach, recruit students and worked tirelessly to increase the presence and permanence of women of color at Penn.
 Her contributions towards the enhancement of the Philadelphia community spanned a period of over 50 years.